MattFrostFire/Scipy-Assignment-Basketball-Data-Analysis-/README.md

     Linear Assumption: A linear fit assumes a constant rate of change, which may not capture the "peak and decline" arc of a typical athletic career.

+AI Disclaimer:

+    This project was created with the use of AI.
+For more information here is a link to my chatlog with Gemini: https://gemini.google.com/share/83d17add2bdb